 By doing LiveOps, you can stop relying on meager post-release revenue and instead monetize your players throughout your game’s life-cycle.
 Because the longer you keep adding new content, the longer your players play your game, and the longer you can monetize them for.

-For example, look at the developers King.
+For example, look at the developer’s King.
 King released their famous match 3 game Candy Crush back in 2012 with 100 levels.

 However, after release, King continued to add new levels to Candy Crush.
 And in 2020, the game hit 8900 levels.

-And just how the number of levels has increased, so has King’s revenue from the game.
+And just as the number of levels has increased, so has King’s revenue from the game.
 King’s revenue from Candy Crush stood at $77 million in 2012.
 While in 2020, it stood at $1.1 billion.

-No matter how hard you try during your game’s initial development process, later on, you will always find things you can improve and mistakes you can fix.
+No matter how hard you try during your game’s initial game development process, later on, you will always find things you can improve and mistakes you can fix.

 By doing LiveOps, you can not only fix these mistakes but improve your game based on what your players like.